-The many different condo association rules and governing documents can be a challenge to keep straight.
-Association residents and board members will be most empowered by understanding them.
+There are several different condominium association rules and governing documents and it can be a challenge to keep them all straight.
+Nevertheless, association residents and board members will be empowered by understanding them.
 Likewise, knowing what happens when bylaws are violated is crucial for residents and board members alike.
 Here we summarize and simplify condo bylaws, declarations, and rules and regulations.

-Below, we list the documents in order of authority.
-For instance, if a bylaw conflicts with the declarations, the declarations reign.
-Check out the pyramid showing the authority hierarchy of association documents that we previously published.
+First, understand that the documents have an order of authority.
+The below document list is in order of authority.
+For instance, if a bylaw conflicts with the declaration, the declaration reigns.
+Check out the pyramid showing the governing authority hierarchy of association documents that we previously published.

-A condo or townhouse declaration is the document that creates the association, as a Not for Profit Corporation.
-In other words, it declares the condominium has been created.
-It gets recorded in land records for the county, making it legal.
+A condo or townhouse declaration is the document that “declares” that the association exists, as a Not for Profit Corporation.
+It legally defines the common elements and the units, and gets recorded in land records for the county.
 Articles that define the association typically make up the declaration.
 For example, it names the percentage interest that each unit/owner has in the condominium, determining voting rights and condo fee percentage.
 It also defines:

 - common area rights

 - how the association handles maintenance